Note

 pip install -U fiftyone wandb

-# Download plugin
+# Download and install plugin

 fiftyone plugins download https://github.com/harpreetsahota204/fiftyone_wandb_plugin